 Greenhouse gas and fuel efficiency standards for passenger vehicles

 The fuel efficiency and GHG standards are critical for protecting the health of communities exposed to vehicle pollution, achieving Minnesota’s Next Generation Energy Act GHG emission reduction goals, and saving Minnesota consumers money at the gas pump.
 The MPCA and Minnesota Department of Transportation strongly oppose weakening these federal standards.
+The two agencies provided comments to EPA throughout the regulatory process.

 MPCA and MnDOT responses